from the TrafficWonker Blog

 Did you know that it takes an average of 7 contacts with a prospective customer to make a sale?

 Messages are more effective when repeated.
-Whatever you're saying, whatever you're selling, repeating your message builds familiarity, and familiarity builds trust.
+Whatever you're saying, whatever you're selling, repeating your message builds familiarity, familiarity builds trust, and trust sells products.

 Have You Ever Heard These Phrases?